open/close all folders

 - Paul Turner on Strange World was pressured to work as a double agent in exchange for a serum that would keep his aplastic anemia in remission.
 Subverted when it turned out it wasn't the serum that was responsible.

 - The Jem'Hadar of Star Trek: Deep Space Nine are addicted to the substance Ketracel White, to keep them loyal to the Founders.
+While most Jem'Hadar are innately loyal to the Founders anyway (on account of being programmed to consider them gods), the Founders were Genre Savvy enough to include a failsafe.
 It provides all the sustenance they need to survive, removing the need to eat or drink, but they also can't take nourishment from any other source.
 Depriving a Jem'Hadar of the White causes them to go violently insane and then drop dead.
 There are a few very rare mutants who don't need the White, but in general even they don't know it.

 - In Lexx, Divine Assassin Kai needs protoblood the blood of an Insect to maintain his undead existence.
 It stops being an issue after the first season when the crew manages to get a good supply of protoblood.

-- In the Ravenloft D&D settings, Ivan Dilisnya uses poison to keep his henchmen loyal, dosing them with a toxin called Borrowed Time.
+- In the Ravenloft campaign setting, Ivan Dilisnya uses poison to keep his henchmen loyal, dosing them with a toxin called Borrowed Time.
 Once exposed, they'll die if he doesn't provide regular doses of this substance, which only he knows how to concoct.

 - In BioShock, people taking ADAM will go insane if they do it too often... and if they stop after that, there's a good chance it'll kill them.
 And worse still, Rapture's various businesses used it for almost everything, from sport to cosmetic surgery- up until people started going crazy and attacking other citizens for their ADAM.